 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like the Swiss before you know it.
 Whether you're learning French or German, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.

 Speaking Swiss German, reading High German

 Some people believe that Swiss German is just a dialect of High German.
 But Swiss German is a spoken language with similar vocabulary and grammar to High German.
 In the German area of Switzerland, people read and write High German and speak Swiss German.
-Children learn High German when they enter school.
-Newspapers, books and official newscasts on TV and radio are in a ‘Swiss’ High German, also called ‘written German’ (Schriftdeutsch), which differs a bit from German in other countries.
+Children learn High German when they enter school in Switzerland.
+Newspapers, books, and official newscasts on TV and radio are in a Swiss High German, also called written German (Schriftdeutsch), which differs a bit from German in other countries.
 There are actually words that are only used in Switzerland, but not in Germany or Austria.
 Nowadays it is very trendy among teenagers to write SMS in Swiss German.
 This means it is absolutely not cool to write a SMS in High German!

 Speaking good High German is very important for the upper class in Germany; aristocrats and academics do not speak a common dialect but a clear and pure High German.
 In Switzerland, however, everyone including the upper class speaks Swiss German.
 There are several different dialects within the Swiss German area; Bernese, Basel’s and Zürich’s Swiss German all sound completely different and have different vocabulary.